 Although technically this was pretty much the only way to shave in the 18th century, we are still impressed.
 See his razor and shaving mirror below:

 Robert Burns’ Straight-Edge Razor

 ROBERT BURNS IMMORTALISED SHAVING IN HIS POETRY

-In his poetic portrait of his publisher, Mr. William Smellie, Burns focuses his attention to the growing scruff of his dear friend and counted the days until ‘shaving night’.
+In his poetic portrait of his publisher, Mr William Smellie, Burns focuses his attention on the growing scruff of his dear friend and counted the days until ‘shaving night’.
 Read the poem below:

 Mr. William Smellie: A Sketch.